SOTETO/heureka-widget-navigation-2021/README.md

 import Vue from 'vue';
 ...
 import VueI18n from 'vue-i18n';
-import { WidgetTopNavigation, WidgetBottomNavigation } from 'vca-widget-navigation'
+import { WidgetTopNavigation, WidgetBottomNavigation } from 'heureka-widget-navigation-2021'

 Vue.use(VueI18n);